SAP-samples/abap-cheat-sheets/13_Program_Flow_Logic.md

                                  low      = ts1
                         IMPORTING seconds = DATA(seconds) ).

-"The 'seconds' data object holding the delta of the time stamps "should be greater than 4.
+"The value of the 'seconds' data object holding the delta of the time stamps "should be greater than 4.
 ASSERT seconds > 4.
 ```